 Cornish administrators are creating a safety protocol for labs (printmaking labs, photo labs, the computer lab and print center) and for shared activity spaces.
 These protocols will be shared at the beginning of the semester for the plan for that class.

 It is up to the instructor, but we now have the capability to hold live-stream critiques on Panopto, our new video management system.

 Will classes be using Google Meet again?

-No. We’ll be moving to Zoom for online classes.
+No. We’ll be using Zoom for online classes.
 But we’ll be using Canvas as the class management tool, as usual.

-Will we be gathering in Notions for C&CS?
+Will we be gathering in Notions for C and CS?

 No. For safety’s sake, design history will be all on-line, both in Sophomore and Junior years.

 Let us know if you have any questions not covered in this FAQ.
 We’re looking forward to seeing you in the Spring!